GitMe23/python-sdet/readme.md

 ##### Python SDET scratch code

-Repo to store scratch Python SDET tutorial files
+This is a repo to store some of my examples of Python test framework libraries.

 * Back end API automation testing
 * Parsing JSON using Python